mrcoles/picdinner_meteor/README.md

-*   wanted to re-use the same template in different templates with different helper function variables, I ended up making multiple templates as seen in client/shares.html
+*   wanted to re-use the same template in different templates with different helper function variables, I ended up making multiple templates as seen in client/shares/shares.html
 *   had to fall back to Tempate.foo.rendered for more advanced JS interaction like the music playing and updating the share buttons
-*   my CPU goes nuts when I run the application, but that’s probably just because I’m currently playing up to 10 animated gifs at once
+*   my CPU goes nuts when I run the application, but that’s probably just because I’m currently playing up to 10 animated gifs at once -- updated: created jquery.stopgifs.js to replace gifs with canvas elements until you hover